Olinda Precinct Project Stage Two

 Project status

-- An engineer has completed drainage analysis, soil strength testing, located the underground services and analysed the flow of traffic in the carpark.
+- Following the development of landscape designs, an engineer has completed drainage analysis, soil strength testing, located the underground services and analysed the flow of traffic in the carpark.
 This information is being used to further develop the designs.
 These designs and details are required for permit applications, which are also in progress.

 The project timeline is subject to environmental, cultural heritage and statutory assessments and approvals, as well as on-ground and construction industry conditions.